lukemildenberger/GAM-305-Group-Project-Team-2/README.md

 ---

 What parts of the testing process did the team perceive to go well?
+Luke: Bugs were few and far between, and when found they were taken care of swiftly.
+Screen sharing allowed for everyone to see the bugs being found and collaborate on how to fix them.

 How were bugs identified and corrected?
 Caity: Most bugs were identified during development.
 When a bug was found during testing, it was either immediately corrected or recorded in the TestPlan log.